Reports to: Director of Programs

 Job Type: Full Time (35 hours per week)

-The Program Manager will report to the Director of Programs and be responsible for the overall development and management of services supporting high school youth focused on our college and career readiness initiatives.
+The Program Manager will report to the Director of Programs and be responsible for the overall development and management of services supporting high school youth focused on our college, career, and life readiness initiatives.
 The Program Manager will directly manage 1-2 School Based Partnerships to facilitate engaging extended learning time programs during the school day, afterschool, and during the summer.
-The Program Manager will support all education related initiatives such as (Annual HBCU Fair, Boys & Girls Empowerment Days, College Tours, Whitney M. Young, Jr. Scholarship, State of Young Black New York, etc. The Program Manager will supervise a team of 2 – 4 PartTime Education Staff including Youth Advocates, Interns, etc. Work hours are 10a – 6p.
+The Program Manager will support all education related initiatives such as: HBCU Fair, Girls’ & Boys’ Empowerment Day, College Tours, Whitney M. Young, Jr. Scholarship Program, State of Young Black New York, etc. The Program Manager will supervise a team of 2 – 4 PartTime Education Staff including Youth Advocates, Interns, etc. Work hours are 10a – 6p.

 KEY RESPONSIBILITIES INCLUDE:

 Participate in strategy and decision-making activities related to the program portfolio.

 Maintain effective working relationships with program participants, community-based organizations and school providers and maintain regular contact to maintain partnership and active engagement in services.